ajfriend/ajfriend.github.io/docs/index.md

 # About

-Personal website for AJ Friend.
+Hi.
+This is the personal website for AJ Friend.